celinevivienne/Duplikatserkennung/README.md

 ### Lessons learned
 - Einrichten der Console: Die korrekte Einrichtung der Entwicklungskonsole ist entscheidend.
 Wir haben gelernt, wie wichtig es ist, eine stabile und effiziente Arbeitsumgebung zu schaffen, die das Debugging und Testen der Software erleichtert.
 - Keine Grossbuchstaben bei Funktionen: In Python sind Funktionen üblicherweise in Snake Case (z.B. meine_funktion) und nicht in Camel Case oder mit Grossbuchstaben.

-**löschen**
-Explain any high level concepts that you are using in your software.
-What were your ideas for creating the whole software?
-What might not be apparent from the sources alone?
-You can also add diagrams, photos of whiteboards or flipcharts or even crudly drawing napkin sketches of the core concepts of your software when they are readable and helpful for understanding.